Welcome To Relief From Your Painful Feet

 Should I buy "off the shelf" shoes?

-You can buy some plantar fasciitis shoes that work "out of the box" and do not require any additional inserts to be added.
+You can buy some shoes that work "out of the box" and do not require any additional inserts to be added.
 They usually have adjustments to the inner and outer sole to ensure that the correct position of the foot is maintained at all times, reducing the stress on the fascia tissue.

 However, there are always drawbacks with "off the shelf" shoes for bad heels like these.